BaratiLab/ManufacturingNet/README.md

 ## Requirements

-To use ManufacturingNet, you will need a version of [Python](https://www.python.org/downloads/) installed greater than 3.4.
+To use ManufacturingNet, you will need a version of [Python](https://www.python.org/downloads/) greater than 3.4 installed.

 To check if Python3 is installed, open the terminal on Linux/MacOS or PowerShell on Windows and run the following command: